MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

     ```

+    Once you've added the prompt, the code generator will automatically create an HTTP endpoint for the `GenerateValue` function.
+You can validate the function in the next section.

 ### Validate the HTTP endpoints
 At this point, you should have six HTTP endpoints in your Azure Function project.
 You can test them by following these steps: